Project scope and technology

-To collect the feedback on the code we were using GitLab issues and Slack.
-Perfect combo for this project.
+To collect the feedback on the code, we used GitLab issues and Slack, a perfect combo for this project.

 The Client has approached us with a business problem that looked complex and having a lot of edge cases.
 The algorithm and metrics we proposed not only helped the Client understand their processes better, but also quantify and measure the outcomes.
 Implementation was a breeze.

-The result of the project is a prototype of a heuristic system that actively allocates patients and shortens the waiting time for an appointment.
+The result of the project was a prototype of a heuristic system that actively allocated patients and shortened the waiting time for an appointment.

-Thanks to the system the efficiency of the clinic will be increased and "empty slots" will be minimized, which will allow to serve more patients and achieve higher profits.
+Thanks to the system, the efficiency of the clinic was increased and "empty slots" were minimized, allowing the clinic to serve more patients and achieve higher profits.

-Doctors are also satisfied with the new system: they do not wait for absent patients and are more productive.
+Doctors were also satisfied with the new system: they no longer had to wait for absent patients and are more productive.

-The system has also implemented control visits and promotions, which additionally help to fill the clinic calendar.
+The system also implemented control visits and promotions, which helped to fill the clinic calendar.